-I thought the inflation dragon was reliably on vacation as the Great Recession reduces demand for goods and services.
-But unit-cost (cost-push) inflation seems to have returned in the fourth quarter of 2008 with more ferocity than previously reported.
+March 5, 2009–Here, and I thought the inflation dragon was reliably on vacation as the Great Recession reduces demand for goods and services, but unit-cost (cost-push) inflation seems to have returned in the fourth quarter of 2008.

-The BLS announced today revised figures for the fourth quarter of 2008 that show labor productivity declined 0.4 percent in the overall nonfarm business sector, as output fell faster than hours.
-Unit labor costs increased 5.7 percent.
-These are seasonally adjusted annual rates of change from the preceding quarter.
+The BLS announced today revised figures for the fourth quarter of 2008 that show labor productivity declined 0.4 percent from the previous quarter in the overall nonfarm business sector, as output fell faster than hours.
+Unit labor costs increased 5.7 percent over the prior quarter at a seasonally adjusted annual rate.

 Within manufacturing, reduction in hours exceeded reduction in output in nondurable manufacturing.